DielectricCylinder#

 Bases: CylinderBase

-Calculate cylindrical dielectric profiles.
+Cylindrical dielectric profiles.

-Components are calculated along the axial (\(z\)) and radial (\(r\)) direction either with respect to the center of the simulation box or the center of mass of the refgroup if provided.
+Components are calculated along the axial (\(z\)) and radial (\(r\)) direction either with respect to the center of the simulation box or the center of mass of the refgroup, if provided.
 The axial direction is selected using the dim parameter.

 For usage please refer to How-to: Dielectric constant and for details on the theory see Dielectric constant measurement.